-As such, it’s important to “shop around” for a counselor that you feel you could be comfortable talking with (click here to shop around for a counselor in just a few clicks).
+As such, it’s important to “shop around” for a counselor that you feel you could be comfortable talking with.

 Even more importantly, they’ll be someone you feel you can receive help and guidance from, without feeling like they’re trying to control you.